SilverHalf/temple-of-febe/index.md

 The objective of this guide is to be both a launch point for players just starting to get into the encounter, and a reference for more experienced players who want to increase their knowledge.

----

-### Sections to Explore

-There are four main sections to this guide.
-You can read them one by one, or just jump to whatever you're interested in.
-These consist of:
+There are four main sections to this guide:

 1. An introduction with information about how to get into ToF CM, including communities and tips for getting into your first run.
 2. A full description of every mechanic present in the fight, including effects, mitigation, common strategies, and other useful or interesting information.
 3. A brief overview of some commonly used strategies employed by organized groups, and the choices driving them.
 4. A detailed play-by-play breakdown of UNIT strat, one of the most used strategies in PUG groups.

+Feel free to start reading from the top, or just jump into whatever interests you the most.

 ---